-Understanding Your Relationship's Emotional Rollercoaster: The Cycle of Conflict and Breakthroughs
+Understanding Your Relationship's Emotional Rollercoaster: The Conflict Cycle and Breakthrough

 complex trauma couple May 23, 2024